edgio-docs/edgio-docs/guides/applications/v7/basics/collaboration.md

     1. Click **CONFIRM MY ACCOUNT** from the welcome email.
     2. Click **Accept** to accept our terms of service and privacy policy.
-    3. Set their password or link their account to Github or Google.
+    3. Set their password or link their account to Github, Google, or Microsoft.

     <Callout type="info">